 Recently a couple of persons close to me, a man and a women, confided how overworked and stressed they are.
-Both are full-time employees with six figure jobs, highly educated and intelligent (I’m talking top 1%), with excellent family support, and loving children and spouses.
+Both are full-time employees with six figure jobs, highly educated and intelligent, with excellent family support, and loving children and spouses.
+How lucky they are compared to most of us.
 If anyone should be able to cope, they should.

 I have no doubt this reflects a society gone mad.
 It reflects the lack of a social safety net in modern America, the transfer of wealth from working people—even six figure income people—to corporations and shareholders, a materialistic society obsessed with GDP, the residue of the Protestant work ethic, the devaluing of time spent doing anything but producing, the greed of many of the super rich, and who knows what else.
 But when the most talented persons in society are not flourishing, something is wrong with society.
 (And how to even imagine the stress of parents working at minimum wage jobs—essentially indentured servitude.)